Xanders/vibe-snake/README.md

 - Eat the red food to grow and score points
 - Avoid hitting the walls or yourself
 - Press Space to pause/resume the game
+- Click the "Vibe Mode" button to let the autopilot take over
 - Use the chat panel on the right to communicate with other players

 ## 🐳 Docker Support (Because Even AIs Love Containers)